CONTACT: jeff@jeffvrabel.com

 Thanks to Ebert having much better things to do, I reviewed a few films for the Sun-Times, including the indie-rock doc “Dig!”, the original “Star Wars” trilogy on DVD and, memorably, “Jackass: The Movie.”
 (While at the Sun-Times, I also learned that if Ebert wishes to sit at your desk, even briefly, you sort of have to let him.)

-My humor pieces have absolutely no connective thread whatsoever, but have involved a giant brushfire at my son’s birthday party, the night he vanished from the house at 1:30 a.m., the day he decided he was pregnant, a tense showdown involving plastic baggies, the state of waiting areas of the Newark International Airport and fiascoes about handwriting.
+My humor pieces have absolutely no connective thread whatsoever, but have involved a giant brushfire at my son’s birthday party, the night he vanished from the house at 1:30 a.m., the day he decided he was pregnant, the state of waiting areas of the Newark International Airport and fiascoes about handwriting.
 I have also been known to become emotionally invested in competitions regarding pierogies.

 Hey Jeff, It is up to good people like yourself to let people know whats going on.
 Thank you.
 I just wrote a comment about the baggy pants issue,I know I am a little late.
 LOL.
 But I do not get on the computer that often as you can see.
 Let me know if you agree with what I say.